Sebastian2852/Encapsulate/packages/encapsulate-fusion/README.md

 ### `useCapsule<T>(scope, capsule: Capsule<T>)`

-Use this hook at the top-level of a component to read the state of the `capsule`, this will also re-render the component every time the capsule changes it's state.
+Use this hook at the top-level of a component to read the state of the `capsule`.

 #### Code Example